-In June 1900, Sundar Lamba was born in Chak Shadi, a small village in Punjab, India.
+In June 1900 Sundar Lamba was born in Chak Shadi, a small village in Punjab, India.
 Both of his parents were born in Punjab, an extensive area in the northwest of India.
-Major rivers, the Indus, Ganges and the Iruande drained through vast regions, producing fertile soils for agriculture.
+Major rivers, the Indus, Ganges and the Iruande drained through vast regions, producing fertile soil for agriculture.
 Grains, sugar cane, Indian rubber and tobacco were some of the main products.
 In earlier years, one of the major modes of transportation was by boats, which were made from bullock (steer or oxen) skins.
 Native travelers were taken across rivers by men on each side.
 The desired number of skins was fastened together by poles so that the ferry boat could be made any size.
 Two oarsmen sat on another inflated skin and pushed the craft to the other side of the river.
 One of the major advantages of these ferries was that they were very light in weight and could be carried on one’s shoulder, inflated and presto! be in business.

 Sundar lived on a farm with his parents, four brothers and one sister.
 During a violent Moslem uprising the family fled to Pakistan, one brother was killed.
 Another brother was killed in 1918 during World War 1.
 As a boy, Sundar was sent to Moslem-Sikh schools.
 Because of the tropical-like climate and widespread agricultural possibilities, Sundar’s brother urged him to pursue a career in Promology, the science of agriculture, growth and production.
 His intent was that Sundar would return to Punjab and spread his knowledge throughout the region.
 Sundar came to the University of California in Berkeley in 1921 where in 1926 he received his Bachelor of Science degree in Pomology and in 1929, his Master of Science in Subtropical Horticulture.
 His return to Punjab was not as had been anticipated.
 He became disenchanted with the idea of staying in Punjab and desired to return to the United States.